 - I. Wills and disability planning documents

 - A. Will formalities and enforceability of foreign wills

 - 1. Applicable laws

 - 2. Legal capacity

-- 3. The formality of a will
+- 3. Formality of a will

-- 4. The enforceability of foreign wills
+- 4. Enforceability of foreign wills

 - B. Will substitutes (revocable trusts or entities)

 - II.
 Estate administration

 - A. Overview of administration procedures

 - 1. Person in charge of the estate

-- 2. Estate administrator responsibilities
+- 2. Estate executor responsibilities

-- 3. Obligation of notice
+- 3. Obligation to notify others

 - 4. Liquidation of debts

 - B. Intestate succession and forced heirs

 - 1. Overview of the succession regime

 - 2. Forced heirship

 - 3. Forfeiture of inheritance

-- 4. Estate dealt as statutory succession
+- 4. Estate dealt with as statutory succession

 - 5. Determining the shares of the decedent's assets

 - C. Marital property

-- 1. Overview of marital property regimes in the People's Republic of China (PRC)
+- 1. Overview of marital property regimes in the PRC

 - 2. Partitioning the decedent's estate

 - 3. Determination of jointly and separately owned property

 - 4. Specific regulations regarding immovable property

 - D. Tenancies, survivorship accounts and payable on death accounts

 - 1. Tenancies

 - 2. Survivorship accounts

 - 3. Payable on death accounts

 - III.
 Trust, foundations and other planning structures

-- A. Common techniques
+A. Common techniques

 - 1. Trusts

 - 2. Legal requirements for establishing a trust

 - 3. Invalid trusts

 - 4. Testamentary trusts in the PRC

 - 5. Foundations

-- B. Fiduciary duties (trustees, board members, directors etc) - 1.
-Trustees - 2.
-Directors of a foundation - C. Treatment of foreign trusts and foundations
+- B. Fiduciary duties (trustees, board members, directors, etc)

+- 1. Trustees

+- 2. Directors of a foundation

+- C. Treatment of foreign trusts and foundations